erda-project/docs/docs/en/1.6/manual/dop/examples/deploy/deploy-from-image.md

 # Deploy Based on Docker Image

-Deploy based on Docker Image is essentially the same as [Deploy Based on Git Source Code](deploy-from-git.html).
+Deploy based on Docker image is essentially the same as [Deploy Based on Git Source Code](deploy-from-git.html).
 The difference is that the former does not require source code to build image.

 Before you begin, please confirm that you have finished [project and application creation](../../../quick-start/newbie.html#join-a-project).